 - Dreams of being able to upload the human consciousness in a robot, i.e., an avatar.

 - He is a billionaire who made his money in the media business in Moscow

-- He lives in a hotel room (He purchased a few floors of a hotel for this project)
+- He lives in a hotel room (He purchased a few floors of a hotel for his project)

-Of course, there are many other millionaires who made their money by hard work over time.?
-That is the underlying theme is about all the ones that I have come across.?
-Some millionaires that worked hard to make their millions are Sylvester Stallone, the late Michael Jackson, Arnold Schwarzenegger, Bill Gates, Jeff Bezos (Amazon.com), Warren Buffett, Mark Zuckerberg (Facebook), Larry Ellison, Michael Bloomberg, Larry Page (Google), Sergin Brin (Google), Will Smith, and many more.
+Of course, there are many other rich people who made their money by hard work over time.
+That is the underlying theme in about all the ones that I have come across.
+Some rich people that worked hard to make their money are Sylvester Stallone, the late Michael Jackson, Arnold Schwarzenegger, Elon Musk, Bill Gates, Jeff Bezos (Amazon.com), Warren Buffett, Mark Zuckerberg (Facebook), Larry Ellison, Michael Bloomberg, Larry Page (Google), Sergin Brin (Google), Will Smith, and many more.

 - Founder of Kentucky Fried Chicken

 - He promised God that if the chicken business would succeed, that he would give God his part.

 - Founder of CBN